httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a key as input_key, return an ASCII string suitable for use in a HTTP header value.

 0. If input_key is not a sequence of characters, or contains characters not in lcalpha, DIGIT, "\_", "-", ".", or "\*" fail serialisation.
+1. If the first character of input_key is not lcalpha, fail parsing.
-1. Let output be an empty string.
+2. Let output be an empty string.
-2. Append input_key to output.
+3. Append input_key to output.
-3. Return output.
+4. Return output.

 ### Serializing a Dictionary {#ser-dictionary}